Hyperbolic Radial Spanning Tree: Introduction

 \section{Introduction}

-Geometric random trees are well studied in the literature since it interacts with many other fields, such as communication networks, particles systems or population dynamics.
+Geometric random trees are well studied in the literature since they interact with many other fields, such as communication networks, particles systems or population dynamics.
 Several works have established scaling limits for two-dimensional radial trees \cite{coupier2019directed, coletti2013radial} and translation invariant forests \cite{dsftobw,roy2016random,gangopadhyay}.
-In addition, random spanning trees appear in the context or first passage percolation \cite{howard}.
-A complete introduction to geometric random graphs is given in Penrose 2003 \cite{penrose2003random}.
+In addition, random spanning trees appear in the context of first passage percolation \cite{howard}.
+A complete introduction to geometric random graphs is given in Penrose \cite{penrose2003random}.

-The Radial Spanning Tree (RST) is a random tree whose introduction in the two-dimensional Euclidean space has been motivated by applications for communication networks \cite{baccelli}.
-The set of vertices is given by a homogeneous Poisson Point Process (PPP) $\mathcal{N}$ of intensity $\lambda$ in $\mathbb{R}^2$.
+\dave{Here we are interested in the} Radial Spanning Tree (RST), \dave{introduced by Baccelli and Bordenave \cite{baccelli} in the Euclidean plane and with motivations from communication networks.} The construction of this tree is the same on the plane $\mathbb{R}^2$ or on the hyperbolic space $\mathbb{H}^{d+1}$ (presented below).
+The set of vertices is given by a homogeneous Poisson Point Process (PPP) $\mathcal{N}$ of intensity $\lambda$.
 The RST rooted at the origin $0$ is the graph obtained by connecting each point $z \in \mathcal{N}$ to its parent $A(z)$, defined as the closest point to $z$ among all points $z' \in \mathcal{N} \cup \{0\}$ that are closer to the origin than $z$.
 This defines a random tree rooted at the origin with a radial structure.
-An infinite backward path is defined as a sequence of Poisson points $(z_n)_{n \ge 0} \in \left(\mathcal{N} \cup \{0\} \right)^{\mathbb{N}}$ with $z_0=0$ and $z_n=A(z_{n+1})$ for any $n \ge 0$.
-Given an infinite path, we will say that the forward direction is towards $0$ and the backward direction is towards infinity.
+Given a path, we will say that the forward direction is towards $0$ and the backward direction is towards infinity.
+An infinite backward path is defined as a sequence of Poisson points $(z_n)_{n \ge 0} \in \left(\mathcal{N} \cup \{0\} \right)^{\mathbb{N}}$ with $z_0=0$ and $z_n=A(z_{n+1})$ for any $n \ge 0$. \dave{Because a vertex can be the ancestor of no other vertex, all backward paths are not infinite.}

 The topological properties of the bi-dimensional Euclidean RST are well-understood.
-Baccelli and Bordenave showed that almost surely, any infinite backward path admits an asympotic direction; moreover, a.s., every asymptotic direction is reached by at least one infinite backward path and there exists a.s. a unique infinite path in any given deterministic asymptotic direction \cite{baccelli}.
-These results on the infinite paths are completed by Baccelli, Coupier \& Tran \cite{baccelli2013semi}.
+Baccelli and Bordenave showed that almost surely (a.s.), any infinite backward path admits an asymptotic direction, \tvc{i.e. that a.s. for any infinite path $(z_n)_{n\geq 0}$, the sequence $(z_n/|z_n|)_{n\geq 0}$ converges to a limit in the unit sphere $\mathbb{S}^1$ of $\mathbb{R}^2$.
+The limit is called the asymptotic direction of the infinite path.
+Moreover, a.s., every asymptotic direction of $\mathbb{S}^1$ is reached by at least one infinite backward path and there exists a.s. a unique infinite path in any given deterministic asymptotic direction \cite{baccelli}.} These results on the infinite paths are completed by Baccelli, Coupier \& Tran \cite{baccelli2013semi}.

 \medbreak